-In this paper, we introduce a universal design paradigm for arbitrary polarization management using silicon-based deep photonic networks of cascaded Mach-Zehnder interferometers (MZIs), capable of handling both TE and TM polarizations over a wide range of wavelengths on the same platform.
-Each MZI incorporates custom tapers with specific phase profiles that collectively build the transfer function of the entire network based on input polarization and wavelength.
-Leveraging a physics-informed neural framework and a gradient-based optimization algorithm, we iteratively train these networks to achieve user-specified optical responses.
+In this paper, we introduce a universal design paradigm for arbitrary polarization management using silicon-based deep photonic networks of cascaded Mach-Zehnder interferometers (MZIs), capable of handling both TE and TM polarizations over a wide range of wavelengths.
+Custom tapers with specific phase profiles in each MZI collectively form the network's transfer function based on the input polarization and wavelength.
+Using a physics-informed neural framework and gradient-based optimization, we iteratively train these networks for user-specified optical responses.
 We demonstrate this capability with three broadband devices: a polarization splitter, a polarization-independent power splitter, and a polarization-dependent arbitrary coupler.
-With design times under one minute per device, these photonic networks exhibit state-of-the-art performance, including flat-top transmission bands, extinction ratios of 15–20 dB, and operational bandwidths exceeding 120 nm, as verified by 3D-FDTD simulations.
+Designed in under a minute per device, these networks show state-of-the-art performance with flat-top transmission, 15–20 dB extinction ratios, $>120$ nm bandwidths, verified by 3D-FDTD simulations.
 Collectively, these devices provide a broad range of polarization management functionalities, highlighting the adaptability of our photonic network design within a unified system architecture.
 These capabilities can be extended to various material and fabrication platforms, positioning deep photonic networks as an effective solution for enhancing throughput in next-generation optical applications requiring versatile polarization control.